splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-java-k8s.rst

 Activate and deactivate auto instrumentation for Java on a running workload
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To activate auto instrumentation for your Java deployment, run the following command:
+To activate auto instrumentation for your Java deployment, run the following command.
+Replace ``<my-deployment>`` with the deployment name and ``<my-namespace>`` with the name of the target application namespace.

 .. code-block:: bash